 “People don’t commit violence against other groups – or even condone it – spontaneously.
 First they must be taught to see other people as pests, vermin, aliens, or threats.
 Malicious leaders often use the same types of rhetoric to do this, in myriad cultures, languages, countries, and historical periods.
 We call this Dangerous Speech.
 Violence might be prevented by making it less abundant or less convincing.

-In 2013, I had also just finished serving two consecutive four-year terms on a State of Texas commission, the Texas Environmental Partnership Fund Board.
+In 2013, I had also recently finished serving two consecutive four-year terms on a State of Texas commission (appointed by the Governor of Texas), the Texas Environmental Partnership Fund Board.
 The appointees of the commission and those serving on other commissions were very diverse.
-I felt real progress had been made.

 iPhone photo collage of the Emancipation monument on the Texas State Capitol grounds (2023).